seanyoung/cir/irp/doc/irp_introduction.md

 ```
 +560 -560 +560 -1680 +560 -560 +560 -101680
 ```
-Now you'll thinking, wait what happened to the last bit?
-Since the last bit ended with a gap 1680, this got merged with the `-100m` gap.
-In order for this work, you'll need to introduce a flash, for example:
+The last bit ended with `-1068` and was followed by the `-100m` gap, so the two gaps got merged into one larger gap.
+A flash between the two will prevent this from happening:
 ```
 {560}<1,-1|1,-3>(10:4,2,-100m)